 Choosing sufficiently small $\epsilon$, $T$ and using a standard compactness argument, we finally get a unique local solution of the compressible FENE system \eqref{eq1} with $\sup_{t\in[0,T]} E(t)+\int_{0}^{T}H(t)dt\leq \epsilon$.
 We thus complete the proof of Proposition \ref{pro2}. \end{proof} {\bf The proof of Theorem \ref{th1}:}

-Combining Proposition \ref{pro1} and Proposition \ref{pro2}, we prove the global-in-time solutions of \eqref{eq1} by using the standard continuum argument.
+Combining Propositions \ref{pro1} and \ref{pro2}, we prove the global-in-time solutions of \eqref{eq1} by using the bootstrap argument.
 We assume that the initial datum satisfies $E(0)\leq \epsilon_0$ with $\epsilon_0=\frac {\epsilon} {2C_0}$ and $C_0>1$.
 Applying Proposition \ref{pro2}, we have the unique local solution on $[0,T]$ with $T>0$, and $\sup_{t\in[0,T]} E(t)\leq \epsilon$.
-Using the global priori estimate stared in Proposition \ref{pro1}, we obtain
+Using global priori estimate stared in Proposition \ref{pro1}, we obtain

 Applying Proposition \ref{pro2} again, we get the unique local solution result on the time interval $t\in[T,2T]$, satisfying $\sup_{t\in[T,2T]} E(t)\leq \epsilon$.
 So we have